André Kisase Ngandu: AFDL commander

-When the AFDL and its foreign allies began to push the FAZ back and take territory in eastern Zaire, tensions between Kisase and the Rwandans further worsened.
-He publicly opposed the widespread looting by the RPA.
-On one occasion, he prevented the RPA from taking an electric generator from Goma Airport, arguing that it belonged to the Congolese state; this incident consequently became "famous".
-His speeches also became more and more critical of the Rwandans, with him calling their actions "Tutsi colonialism".
+Assassination

 The "most authoritative accounts" of the First Congo War claim that Kisase was ultimately murdered by the RPA.
 According to these accounts, once the AFDL had secured a foothold in Zaire and consolidated, the Rwandan leadership moved to eliminate Kisase.
 They asked him to deal with the growing resistance by Mai-Mai militias which opposed the presence of both pro-FAZ as well as pro-AFDL forces on their lands.
 Historian Gérard Prunier argued that this request was "with some irony" based on his reputation as a nationalist.
-Kisase argeed to venture to Butembo; shortly before the trip, his bodyguards were replaced with some who had previously served with Kabila.
+Kisase agreed to venture to Butembo; shortly before the trip, his bodyguards were replaced with some who had previously served with Kabila.
 Despite this development, he still took the mission, and was murdered on 4, 6, 7, or 8 January.
 His body and that of a bodyguard were later found at a road near Goma.
 Based on the account of a rebel officer, The Washington Post stated that he was shot by "Rwandan Tutsi troops".
 The Ugandan government concurred, claiming that Rwanda had murdered him to remove "competition".
 Ugandan intelligence officers accused the Rwandan Directorate of Military Intelligence of having organized the assassination.
 Van Reybrouck, Philip Roessler, and Harry Verhoeven stated that Kabila was involved in or condoned the murder.
 According to Filip Reyntjens, "someone close to the victim" maintained that the murder was ordered by Kabila and carried out by RPA Major Jack Nziza.

 Many AFDL officers never accused Rwanda of the murder, instead implicating Kabila alone or an actual Mai-Mai attack.
 However, Kabila lacked loyal men to carry out the assassination on his own at the time.